soniaxu7/uskin/README.md

 - You can compile your code via `npm run build` or `make build` at any time you need.

 - You can find demos in folder `docs`, showing the basic usage of the components.
 Congratulations, an overview-introduction page is coming soon.

+To find out more commands for developers and contributors, please read [COMMAND.md](https://github.com/uskin/uskin/blob/master/COMMAND.md).

 ## Note